pawelgrzybek/pawelgrzybek.com/content/posts/2025-12-20-a-look-back-at-2025/index.md

 ![Sri Lanknan flag on the beach.](flag.jpg)

 I'm lucky that in these very uncertain times, my year was good!
 Very stable, healthy and filled with happiness.
 My family and looking after my gang give me a deep sense of fulfilment in life and I'm extremely grateful for having such beautiful people around.
-There are some other personal and professional aspects of life that I would like to tell you about which make me happy and miserable.
+There are some other personal and professional aspects of life that I would like to tell you about which make me happy with an exception of a single miserable note.

 ## Wifey